 What is “finishing”?

-Many whiskeys spend most of their lives in one cask, but then are put into a different type of cask for a brief time before bottling.
-This practice is known as “finishing,” and you will often see this identified on the whiskey’s label.
+Many whiskies spend most of their lives in one cask, but then are put into a different type of cask for a brief time before bottling.
+This practice is known as “finishing,” and you will often see this identified on the whisky’s label.
 Finishing is used to a great extent with Scotch whiskies.
 Most scotches are initially aged in used bourbon barrels.
 Finishing them in a wine cask, like sherry or port, or perhaps even a used rum cask, will add new dimensions of flavors.
-It is also a quick way, from a marketing standpoint, for a distillery to introduce a new whiskey to the market.
+It is also a quick way, from a marketing standpoint, for a distillery to introduce a new whisky to the market.

 Is it from a single cask?

 When a distiller bottles a whisky, it generally comes from a marriage of casks produced at that distillery.
 This ensures consistency of flavors.
 Only a small percentage of whiskies are bottled one cask at a time, and they are usually identified on the label as such.
 Since each barrel of whisky tastes different (even when from the same distillery), single cask bottlings are most individualistic.

 How old is it?